makersacademy/takeaway-challenge/README.md

 ```

-The program is fully functional and has comprehensive test coverage.From here I would like to have fully tested the SMS function.
+The program is fully functional and has comprehensive test coverage.
+From here I would like to have fully tested the SMS function.
 Ideally, I would have constructed the tests before implementing this functionality.
 It would also have been nice to reduce the number of public methods in the program, particularly in the 'takeaway' class.